-My little story leads us to the topic of this post: How I define a classic movie fan and my pet peeve of the old movie ‘posers’ .
+How I define a classic movie fan and my pet peeve of the old movie ‘posers’ .
 I know I am a little fanatical and old movies are my life, but if you are going to claim to like old movies you have to know your stuff.

 Another thing that drives me crazy is what consumers and manufacturers consider when it comes to classic movie merchandise (not including books, there is an abundance of wonderful film books).
 Everywhere you go, you see mugs, purses, T-shirts, magnets, etc with four people on them 1.)
 Marilyn Monroe 2.)
 Audrey Hepburn 3.)
 James Dean 4.)
 John Wayne.
 Then I go to Los Angeles with high hopes of Doris Day and Esther Williams merchandise, but I was quickly dismayed.
 In Hollywood, the movie mecca of the world, they still carried the same crap that they sell in Greenville, South Carolina.
 (Don’t get me wrong, I like Dean, Wayne and Hepburn but I want some variety.)

 In my conversations with supposed old movie fans, there are typical answers that people give me that drive me up the wall.
 Here is a list which separates the men from the boys when it comes to classic films: